awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= Stripe Payment Forms v4.7.0 - February 28, 2023 =

+* Fix: Ensure text after dynamic {{amount}} tag is visible on payment buttons.
+* Dev: Reduce the amount of JavaScript files included on the page.
+* Dev: Update to Stripe API version 2022-11-15.
+* Dev: Update the Stripe API PHP library to 10.6.0.

 = Stripe Payment Forms v4.6.7 - January 24, 2023 =

 * New "Activity & Reports" - see an overview of latest activity and filterable reports.